 5. WD My Cloud EX2 – Dedicated Plex and raid support

-The My Cloud EX2 from WD is one of the best hard drives for Plex because it offers dedicated Plex support.
+The My Cloud EX2 from WD is one of the best hard drives for Plex because it offers dedicated Plex support as well as cloud access.

 This can come in handy for beginners who are just getting into the home media center niche and want an option that will be easy to set up but very functional in the long run.